finos/community/docs/governance/Meeting-Procedures.md

 * Hosts **should** run the meeting according to the following best practices:
   * Ensure a good audio connection.
 Laptop audio is often worse than a phone call.
   * Minimize background noise.
 Mute yourself and (if necessary) other participants when you or they are not speaking.
-  * Open the conference call 5 minutes before the scheduled start time.
+  * Join and claim host before the call is scheduled to start.
   * Start the meeting 5 minutes after the scheduled start to give people time to join.
   * Keep the meeting to the agenda.
 Move off-topic discussions to the agenda for the next meeting, or the mailing list.
   * If a discussion becomes unproductive, move on.
 Ask the participants to send their proposals via issues/pull requests, on the mailing list or as agenda items for future meetings.